Recognition of same-sex unions in Venezuela: Early lawsuits

 On 15 August 2016, a Venezuelan citizen and his American husband, Carlos and Patrick Holder Wendell, filed a lawsuit in the U.S. District Court of Massachusetts challenging the Venezuelan Government's refusal to recognize their legal marriage after multiple petitions to the Venezuelan consulate in Boston.
 Their lawsuit alleged that the refusal to recognize their marriage violated the Venezuelan Constitution, the Civil Code and the Vienna Convention on Consular Relations, a treaty to which both the United States and Venezuela are parties.
-Judge Indira Talwani dismissed the case in May 2017, holding that U.S. courts lacked standing to rule on the policies and law of foreign states.
+Judge Indira Talwani dismissed the case in May 2017, holding that U.S. courts lacked standing to rule on the policies and laws of foreign states.

-2018 Inter-American Court of Human Rights advisory opinion
+Supreme Tribunal case

+In January 2015, a lawsuit challenging the constitutionality of article 44 of the Civil Code, which states that marriage is only legally valid between "a man and a woman", was filed with the Supreme Tribunal of Justice.
+On 28 April 2016, the court announced it would hear oral arguments.
 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The advisory opinion states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 Venezuela ratified the American Convention on Human Rights on 9 August 1977 and recognized the court's jurisdiction on 24 June 1981.
-Venezuela under President Hugo Chávez withdrew from the convention in 2013.
+Venezuela under President Hugo Chávez withdrew from the Convention in 2013.
 In May 2019, the National Assembly controlled by the Venezuelan opposition and recognizing Juan Guaidó as president nullified the withdrawal.

-Supreme Tribunal case

-In January 2015, a lawsuit challenging the constitutionality of article 44 of the Civil Code, which states that marriage is only legally valid between "a man and a woman", was filed with the Supreme Tribunal of Justice.
-On 28 April 2016, the court announced it would hear oral arguments.
-No ruling has currently been issued.
-In January 2022, activists protested in front of the Supreme Tribunal building in Caracas, criticising the seven years of inaction by the court.